 - The last real football game I played in was against Notre Dame, in South Bend, on Thanksgiving Day, and it was nationally televised by ABC.
 The late Keith Jackson mentioned my name twice on kickoffs – once for a tackle.
 Notre Dame went on to defeat Alabama in the Sugar Bowl to claim the national championship.
 Their stars included Dave Casper, Tom Clements, Ross Browner, Mike Townsend, and Al Hunter – the guy I tackled.
 (Note: did not realize until scanning the cover that the game was played on the 10th anniversary of JFK’s assassination.)

-- I was one of five contractor negotiators (two from Texas Instruments, three from Lockheed Martin) to close a $200M first-year production contract with the U.S. Army for the Javelin anti-tank missile system.
-That program was projected to be worth over $3 billion and according to Raytheon (who purchased the TI defense electronics business in 1997),”is scheduled to be in the inventory until 2050.”
+- In 1994, I was one of five contractor negotiators (two from Texas Instruments, three from Lockheed Martin) to close a $200M first-year production contract with the U.S. Army for the Javelin anti-tank missile system.
+That program was projected to be worth over $3 billion.
+According to Raytheon (which purchased the TI defense electronics business in 1997), Javelin “is scheduled to be in the inventory until 2050.”

 - When I was in the first grade, my next-door neighbor and I each stole a piece of candy from the corner Ben Franklin dime store.
 We got caught.
 I got a spanking, maybe two.
 Instilled in me a value for honesty that was reinforced by the Cadet Honor Code at the Air Force Academy twelve years later.

-- My primary YouTube channel (/slingingsteve) has over 1.2 million views and over 600 subscribers.
+- My primary YouTube channel has over 1.2 million views and over 600 subscribers.
 DISCLAIMER: 87% of the viewers and virtually all of the followers are due to one clip I posted of Bill Maher interviewing Mike Rowe about blue collar jobs.

 - I collaborated with two colleagues to develop and deliver a six-week online course that attracted over 1,300 registrants from 67 different countries.
 See the MOOC (Massive Open Online Course)

 - As of this writing, I’ve been to 43 of the 48 lower states.
 By “been to” I really mean “driven in.”
 In all but one, “driven through” in my own car.
 Remaining 4: Maine, Vermont, Massachusetts, Rhode Island.
 Alaska, Hawaii – not yet, other than a layover in Honolulu airport.